 A form of soft tissue therapy, trigger point therapy, first originated by Dr. Janet Travell who treated President John F. Kennedy for his back pain, is established on the theory that pain in one part of the body can in fact be caused by an injury or dysfunction somewhere else. chiropractic treatment of the spinal nerve injuries and dysfunctions is complementary.

-By incorporating trigger point therapy, the doctor or therapist puts pressure on these painful points to ease the muscle and tissues affected.
-Even as the applied pressure on a trigger point may cause your pain to become more noticeable, it has the strange effect of feeling good at the same time.
+By incorporating trigger point therapy, the doctor or therapist puts pressure on these painful points to relax the muscle and tissues affected.
+Even as the applied pressure on a trigger point might cause your pain to become more noticeable, it has the strange effect of feeling good at the same time.
 You will discover that trigger point therapy in combination with your chiropractic Cox Technic treatment goes far to move you toward pain relief.

 Chiropractic Associates offers trigger point therapy to enhance your healing.
 Ask Chiropractic Associates for more information.